-All curriculum planning at OLA is orchestrated to support the effective and expected practice models and strategies promoted through the DELT initiatives, including an understanding that we need to cover less content over a shorter learning cycle, to ensure targeted and specific instruction.
+All curriculum planning at OLA is collaborative, using contemporary pedagogical practices to support the effective and expected practice models and strategies to maximise impact.
+Content is covered over shorter learning cycles, to ensure targeted and specific instruction.
 Such models of planning display an increased response to student needs as well as allowing for a deeper level of understanding to be reached for our learners.
+Year level teaching teams meet with additional teaching staff (APRE, APA, PLL, STIE,) as needed, to identify learning intentions and success criteria for all subject areas.
+Staff are informed by the Line of Sight documents and Year Level Scope and Sequence to identify focus inquiries relevant to the church calendar, school Charism, local and international events and needs and interests of the students.
+Collegial discussions focus direction on

-Each term, year level teaching teams meet with additional teaching staff (APRE, APA, PLL, STIE, TL) to identify learning intentions and success criteria for all subject areas.
-Staff are informed by the Line of Sight documents and Year Level Scope and Sequence to identify focus inquiries relevant to the church calendar, school Charism, local and international events, and needs and interests of the students.
-Collegial discussions focus on 'how students can best learn the content' rather than 'what students will learn'.
-Professional dialogue is focussed on learning, and informed by data to track progress.
-At a team level it is decided which deep learning from the achievement standard (Learning Intention) and which content descriptors (Success Criteria) will be covered over a short term learning cycle (approximately 5 weeks).
-Once focussed topics, including learning intentions and success criteria are identified, collaborative brain storming and concept-mapping is used to generate possibilities for classroom learning opportunities, high quality resources and rigorous assessment.
+'how students can best learn the content' rather than 'what students will learn'.
+Professional dialogue is focussed on learning and is informed by data to track progress.
+At a team level it is decided which deep learning from the achievement standard (Learning Intention) and which content descriptors (Success Criteria) will be covered over a shortterm learning cycle (approximately 5 weeks).
+Once focussed topics, including learning intentions and success criteria are identified, collaborative brainstorming and conceptmapping is used to generate possibilities for classroom learning opportunities, high quality resources and rigorous assessment.

-The curriculum structure and organisation for Religious Education at OLA is as follows:
+The structure and organisation of the Religious Education Curriculum at OLA is as follows:

-Teacher planning time is carefully organised and resourced as a priority to develop and improve best practice in planning and teaching with Assistant Principal Religious Education and Primary Learning Leader.
+Teacher planning time is carefully timetabled and resourced as a priority to develop and improve best practice in planning and teaching with Assistant Principal Religious Education and Primary Learning Leader.